-Clinigen Group PLC and its subsidiaries (the "Company" / "We" /" Our" / "Group") recognises our responsibility to identify, address and mitigate the risk of modern slavery and human trafficking in our operations and supply chains, and we are committed to doing so by operating to the highest ethical standards.
+Triley Midco Limited and its subsidiaries (the "Company" or "Clinigen Group) recognises our responsibility to identify, address and mitigate the risk of modern slavery and human trafficking in our operations and supply chains, and we continue to be committed to doing so by operating to the highest ethical standards.

-While the risk of modern slavery and human trafficking is relatively lower in the highly regulated pharmaceutical and pharmaceutical services industry, we recognise that this responsibility also extends to our business relationships.
+While the risk of modern slavery and human trafficking is relatively lower in the highly regulated pharmaceutical services industry, we recognise that this responsibility also extends to our business relationships.